Insights from Kirill Potekhin, CPO at Adapty, shared on the Podlodka podcast.

 High-performing apps don’t “finish” onboarding.
 They treat it like paid acquisition: something that requires constant testing, iteration, and optimization.
 The question isn’t whether to test onboarding.
 It’s how often, what to prioritize, and how to avoid testing yourself into chaos.

-Before we talk about testing, let’s address ownership – because if nobody owns onboarding, nobody optimizes it.
+Before testing frequency matters, ownership does.
+Because if nobody owns onboarding, nobody optimizes it.

-In larger products with multiple features or sub-products, each product manager typically owns onboarding for their specific flow.
-The CPO or Head of Product sets overall direction, but individual PMs are responsible for testing and improving their onboarding experiences.
+In larger products with multiple features or sub-products, each PM typically owns onboarding for their specific flow, with the CPO or Head of Product setting overall direction.

-The key principle: whoever owns go-to-market for a feature should also own onboarding for that feature.
-If someone’s responsible for getting users to discover and try something, they should also be responsible for converting that intent into activation or revenue.
+The key principle: whoever owns go-to-market for a feature should own onboarding for that feature.
+Responsibility for user discovery and conversion should live in the same hands.

 If your onboarding doesn’t have a clear owner, fix that first.
 Testing without ownership is just chaos.